Burhan077/Dotfiles/README.md

 Then run

         makepkg -si
-The Build will take around 15 to 20 Minutes depending on your CPU To confirm that you have clipboard support do
+The Build will take around 15 to 20 Minutes depending on your CPU.
+To confirm that you have clipboard support do

         vim --version | grep clipboard
 You should see something like this

         +clipboard       +xterm_clipboard
-Move the .vimrc to your Home Directory and now you habe yourself Vim with some SANE keybinds The Keybinds are as Follows
+Move the .vimrc to your Home Directory and now you have yourself Vim with some SANE keybinds.
+The Keybinds are as Follows

         F12 To Save and F10 To Quit ---That is if you liked the crazy ones